 303-333-5551

 Another longtime favorite for fried chicken, CoraFaye's closed in March 2020 and was MIA during much of the pandemic.
-But this past April, fans were relieved to see it reopen in a new, more visible Colfax location.
-The menu has been pared down to one page as the staff slowly gets back into the swing of things, but favorites like the fried chicken, smothered pork chops and daily selection of cake are all available.
+But in April 2021, fans were relieved to see it reopen in a new, more visible Colfax location.
+The menu has been pared down to one page, but favorites like the fried chicken, smothered pork chops and daily selection of cake are all available.

 Swirk Soul Food